AsifKhan991/AsifKhan991/README.md

 Hello sentient being 👋 <br>
 I'm Asif, a corporate engineer by day and a autodeduct robotics researcher by night.
-Hands-on design & debug being my "GoTo" method in technical exploration, I have expereince wokring with robotic manipulation, computer vision, visual servoing, real-time control+monitoring systems, autonomous UAVs & navigation systems <br>
+Hands-on design & debug being my "GoTo" method in technical exploration, I have expereince wokring with robotic manipulation, computer vision, visual servoing, real-time control & monitoring systems.
 - Looking forward to collaborating in research related to semi-sentient robots and systems.
 - Email: ask150079@gmail.com, WhatsApp:[+880 1679 050586](), [LinkedIn](https://www.linkedin.com/in/md-asifuzzaman-khan-6117a2147/).